• Home

 I'm an Amazon Associate.
 Please note that there are Affiliate Links in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!

 This sautéed shrimp recipe is the best way to get a meal on the table in minutes or prepare pre-cooked shrimp for dishes that call for them.
-For example, this Cajun Shrimp Deviled Eggs adds zip to a traditional Southern dish, and you get the taste of shrimp in every spicy bite!
+For example, these Cajun Shrimp Deviled Eggs add zip to a traditional Southern dish, and you get the taste of shrimp in every spicy bite!

 There's also this Shrimp Salad, which is similar to Shrimp Remoulade.
 It's dressed in a spicy horseradish sauce with a sweet Cajun kick.

-For a New Orleans-inspired dish, try this Shrimp Mold Recipe, A New Orleans-style molded dip, as an appetizer.
+For a New Orleans-inspired dish, try this Cajun Shrimp and Grits Recipe with Andouille Sausage or the Shrimp Mold Recipe, a New Orleans-style molded dip, as an appetizer.

 Jump to: